Thursday at 7:00 PM | 4369 Wade Hampton Blvd., Taylors, SC.

 Brothers, if someone is caught in a sin, you who are spiritual should restore them gently.
 But watch yourself, or you also may be tempted.
 Galatians 6:1

-The Landing is a safe place where middle schoolers through college-aged students can live a freer, healthier, and more God-centered life.
+The Landing is a safe place where middle schoolers and high school students can live a freer, healthier, and more God-centered life.